WhatsApp hits 1B daily users while its Snapchat clone rockets to 250M

 Snapchat by comparison only has 166 million daily users of its entire app.
 That include Snapchat’s private messaging feature that benefits from “Streaks” which uses gamification and emoji badges to incentivize friends to send at least one Snap back and forth each day.

 All that engagement with Stories, voice and audio calls, and its core of text messaging has driven WhatsApp to 1 billion total daily users.
+That means a remarkably high 83% of WhatsApp’s 1.2 billion monthly users (as of February) come back daily.
+For reference, WhatsApp had just 450 million monthly users and 350 million daily users in Febraury 2014 when it was acquired by Facebook.
+Now that $19 billion price tag doesn’t seem so crazy.

-Mark Zuckerberg announced the 250 million metric update during today’s Q2 2017 Facebook earnings call.
+Mark Zuckerberg announced the 250 million metric update during today’s successful Q2 2017 Facebook earnings call, and in a stats update on his Facebook profile.
 That’s up from 175 million, which Zuckerberg revealed 3 months ago on Facebook’s previous earnings call.
 The rapid global growth of WhatsApp Status in the first 6 months since it launched in February demonstrates that Snapchat left a huge market open for exploitation by focusing on U.S. teens instead of kids all around the world.

 0